The Midland Railway crest

 Extracted from Appendix No. 20 of 1899 — a list of Up and Down lines of the Midland Railway.

-An oval cast brass plaque with maroon background which reads 'Midland Ry Co. - Makers - Derby, 1889.'
+An oval cast brass plaque with a maroon background which reads 'Midland Ry Co. - Makers - Derby, 1889.'

 A drawing dated 30DEC1920 titled Proposed Water Supply for Codnor Park Station